maxims94/helius-post-alpenglow/README.md

 To efficiently disseminate the blocks to the network, they use **Rotor**, a new protocol introduced by Alpenglow.

 Once a block has been propagated, nodes start to engage in a voting process.
-This is governed by the second new protocol, **Votor**.
-The voting process occurs over a 1-2 rounds of voting, ending with the decision to either append the block to the blockchain or reject it.
+It is governed by the second new protocol, **Votor**.
+The voting process occurs over 1-2 rounds of voting, ending with the decision to either append the block to the blockchain or reject it.

 ## Rotor: Block propagation

 A core challenge in blockchain technology is **efficient block propagation**: how does a leader distribute a newly created, potentially large (128MB in Solana) block to the entire network without being constrained by its own bandwidth?

-**At the moment, Solana's solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).** Turbine arranges all nodes in a hierarchical structure called the turbine tree.
+**For now, Solana's solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).** Turbine arranges all nodes in a hierarchical structure called the turbine tree.
 The leader sends the block to the tree's root and each node then forwards the data to a unique subset of nodes in the next layer, as determined by the turbine tree.
 This approach minimizes communication overhead compared to sequential or flooded propagation.
 It is crucial for Solana's high throughput and scalability.

 In the future, Solana will adopt Rotor, a newly designed efficient block propagation protocol.

 **Rotor's design is inspired by Turbine and retains its core strengths, but uses a simplified architecture.** Unlike Turbine's multi-layered structure, Rotor uses a single layer of relay nodes to disseminate data from the leader to all other nodes.
-The relay nodes are regular nodes that are selected according to a predefined method.
+The relay nodes are regular nodes selected by a predefined method.
 For each use of Rotor, a different subset of nodes is selected to function as relays.
 One innovation of Alpenglow is a novel selection method that is particularly resilient.

 The rationale behind Rotor's single-layer design stems from the network delay introduced by each additional layer in Turbine's architecture.
-Each additional layer leads to an additional network hop, which becomes a significant bottleneck in practice (the speed of light is too slow!).
+Each additional layer requires one more network hop, which becomes a significant bottleneck in practice (the speed of light is too slow!).
 So, the goal of the design is to minimize the number of network hops, which can be achieved by sticking to a single retransmission layer.

-In total, **Rotor can be seen as a simplified and optimized version of Turbine**.
+**In total, Rotor can be seen as a simplified and optimized version of Turbine**.
+This is reflected in its name: it's a single rotor as opposed to a turbine which consists of a stack of rotating blades.

 ## Votor: Voting algorithm

 After a block has been distributed by Rotor, the nodes start to vote on it. **This voting process is governed by Alpenglow's novel voting protocol, Votor.**

 **The core idea behind Votor is to run two voting paths at the same time and let nodes pick the one that's faster for *them*.** This means: Every node always starts voting on both paths.
 To finalize a block, a node only needs to complete one voting path.
 As a result, it automatically picks the path that happened to be faster this time.
-This ensures a relatively low latency for all nodes, no matter where they are located.
-It also allows the system to flexibly adapt to changes in the network topology.
-The overall effect is a dramatic decrease in average latency.
+This ensures a relatively low latency for all nodes, independent of their location.
+It also allows the system to flexibly adapt to changes in the network topology. **The overall effect is a dramatic decrease in average latency.**

 In Votor, nodes operate on two voting paths:
 * Path 1: If at least 80% of stake participates, the block is finalized after one round of voting
 * Path 2: If at least 60% of stake participates, the block is finalized after two rounds of voting

 The dominant factor in how long a round of voting takes is the network delay.
-This is mostly determined by the geographical position of a node relative to the other nodes.
+This is mostly determined by the geographical location of a node relative to the other nodes.

-If a node is part of **geographically close high-stake cluster** (e.g. with a latency of 5ms), then the two rounds of voting happen much faster (in ca. 10ms) than a single round that needs to include remote notes with high latencies (e.g. 100ms).
+If a node is part of a **geographically close high-stake cluster** (e.g. with a latency of 5ms), then the two rounds of voting happen much faster (in ca. 10ms) than a single round that needs to include remote notes with high latencies (e.g. 100ms).

-Conversely, if a **node is far away from most other nodes** (more precisely, stake), then the latency is so high that one round of voting finishes much earlier than two rounds, where the high latency is effectively doubled.
+Conversely, if a **node is far away from most other nodes** (more precisely, stake), then the latency is so high that one round of voting finishes much earlier than two rounds (where the high latency is effectively doubled).

 By executing both voting paths concurrently, Votor dynamically adapts to network conditions, ensuring rapid consensus at all times and for all nodes.